w3c/vc-data-model/VCDMExplainer.md

 ## Implementations and Reviews

 The VCWG has begun the process of horizontal review.
-Feedback from APA and PING is, or is in the process of being, incorporated.
+Feedback from APA and PING is, or is in the process of, being incorporated.

 This data model has numerous successful implementations, including governments, universities, major technology organizations, and not-for-profit organizations.

 ## References and Acknowledgements

+Most of the text came from [the data model](https://w3c.github.io/vc-data-model/).
-Thanks to Manu Sporny for writing most of this in previous formats.
-Much of the text came from [Motivation for Verifiable Claims Working Group Charter](http://w3c.github.io/webpayments-ig/VCTF/charter/charter-motivation.html), [Verifiable Claims Working Group Primer](http://w3c.github.io/webpayments-ig/VCTF/primer/), and [A Verifiable Credentials Primer](https://github.com/WebOfTrustInfo/rwot7/blob/master/topics-and-advance-readings/verifiable-credentials-primer.md).
+Thanks to Manu Sporny for writing much of the source material, Tzviya Siegman for beginning this document, and Oliver Terbu and Ken Ebert for adding examples of verifiable credentials.